Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 .. include:: /_img/_image-substitutions.rst

-Following operation mode is the main operating mode of the MotoSuiveur® system.
+Following operation mode is the main operating mode of the MotoSuiveur® System.
 Following operation mode starts after successful passed of self–test.
 The function of Following mode is intended for follow movements of the hoist/crane and to monitor for exceeding the :term:`rated speed` with defined positive tolerance.
 The speed, which is considered high is called :term:`overspeed`.

 It is separated into Rest and Follow states.
-At Rest, MotoSuiveur® system is waiting for a movement request.
+At Rest, MotoSuiveur® System is waiting for a movement request.
-When a movement request is received, MotoSuiveur® system starts following.
+When a movement request is received, MotoSuiveur® System starts following.
-Rest and Following states are displayed on `MS Controller 7-segment display`_ and :doc:`MSHMI <../../equipment/control-interface/ms-hmi>` "Main Screen" field "MS system status:".
+Rest and Following states are displayed on `MS Controller 7-segment display`_ and :doc:`MSHMI </equipment/control-interface/ms-hmi>` "Main Screen" field "MotoSuiveur® System status:".

 .. important::
-    By design MotoSuiveur® system **will not allow** overspeed.
+    By design MotoSuiveur® System **will not allow** overspeed.

 Following operation mode principle
 ====================================

-After successful passed of self–test MotoSuiveur® system is in Rest.
+After successful passed of self–test MotoSuiveur® System is in Rest.
 In Rest, after a successful self-test and the presence of an enable signal from the crane, the following indicators are active - :guilabel:`🟢 Hoist enabled`, :guilabel:`🟢 Upward Enable` and :guilabel:`🟢 Downward Enable`.